-You know that you have to provide maintenance to the panels, the metal system components, and the opener.
-However, what about the garage door remote?
-It requires proper care too.
-After all, it is used at least four times during every work day of the week.
-When you take good care of it, it remains in excellent condition and performs optimally for a long time to come.
+You know that you have to provide maintenance to your garage door's panels, its metallic components, and its opener.
+However, what about your garage door remote?
+It requires a little attention too.
+After all, it gets used at least four times during the average workday.
+When you take good care of it, your remote can remain in excellent condition and performs optimally for a longer time of time.

-You have to inspect the remote control for damage frequently.
-This is important for receivinga timely fix or replacement.
-You should watch out for deep scratches and chips and dents.
+You have to inspect your remote control for damage frequently.
+This is important in order to discover any potential problem early and get a timely fix for it.
+You should watch out for deep scratches and any chips or dents.
 You should pay close attention to the plastic cover over the infrared unit.
-It should be in good condition.
-Ensure that the buttons stay securely in place and that they are easy to push as well.
+It must remain in a good condition in order to function properly.
+You'll also want to make sure that your remote's buttons stay securely in place and that they are easy to push down on.
 You should keep a close eye on the battery compartment as well; check the walls for damage, and the battery contacts for rust.

 You need to use a soft and dry microfiber cloth for removing dust and dirt which have accumulated on the plastic cover of the infrared unit.
 If there is dirt stuck between the cover and the casing, try to remove it with a toothpick or a thin tool with a dull edge which will not cause accidental damage.
 You can also use a toothpick or an appropriate tool for removing dirt stuck around the buttons as well.